ibm-cloud-docs/EventStreams/limits_quotas.md

 The maximum number of partitions is related to the number of capacity units, so 3000 for 150 MB/s in Satellite.

-This is a hard limit for the Satellite plan.
+It is a hard limit for the Satellite plan.
 If you reach this limit, you can no longer create topics.

 ### Retention
 {: #satellite_retention}